Public Transport Victoria

-Public Transport Victoria (PTV) is the brand name for public transport in the Australian state of Victoria.
-It was the trading name of the Public Transport Development Authority (PTDA), a now-defunct statutory authority in Victoria, responsible for providing, coordinating, and promoting public transport.
+Public Transport Victoria (PTV) was the brand name for public transport in the Australian state of Victoria.
+It was previously the trading name of the Public Transport Development Authority (PTDA), a now-defunct statutory authority in Victoria, responsible for providing, coordinating, and promoting public transport.

-The PTV began operating on 2 April 2012, taking over many of the responsibilities previously exercised by the Director of Public Transport and the Department of Transport.
+PTV began operating on 2 April 2012, taking over many of the responsibilities previously exercised by the Director of Public Transport and the Department of Transport.
 It also took over the marketing of public transport in Victoria from Metlink and Viclink, as well as responsibility for the myki ticketing system, formerly handled by the Transport Ticketing Authority.

-PTV's functions were transferred to the Department of Transport on 1 July 2019.
-However, PTV continues to exist as the brand for public transport services in Victoria.
+PTV's functions were transferred to the Department of Transport and Planning (DTP) on 1 July 2019.
+The branding was subsumed by Transport Victoria in August 2025.

 Governance

-PTV is the trading name of the Public Transport Development Authority (PTDA).
+PTV was the trading name of the Public Transport Development Authority (PTDA).
 The PTDA was established by the Transport Legislation Amendment (Public Transport Development Authority) Act 2011, passed by the Parliament of Victoria in November 2011, which positioned the agency under the State's primary transport statute, the Transport Integration Act.
 The legislation provides that the "...primary object of the Public Transport Development Authority is to plan, coordinate, provide, operate and maintain a safe, punctual, reliable and clean public transport system....".

 Key functions

 Government expectations

-In introducing the legislation, the then Minister for Public Transport, Terry Mulder, observed that:
+In 2011, when introducing the legislation, the Minister for Public Transport, Terry Mulder, observed that:

 "This bill is an essential step to fix the problems in Victoria's public transport system.
 The bill establishes a new statutory authority, the Public Transport Development Authority (PTDA), to plan, coordinate and manage all metropolitan and regional train, tram, and bus services.

 The PTDA will focus on the basics of a good public transport system.

 It will be responsible and accountable for achieving significant improvement in the reliability, efficiency, and integration of public transport services across the state.

 In a key change of focus, the new authority will put passengers first.

 It will operate as the face of public transport, providing a single shopfront for passengers and stakeholders.

 No longer will Victorians have to endure the confusion, the blame shifting, and the frustration that characterised the state's troubled public transport system over the previous decade."